NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 - Abuse reporting must be enabled by <!-- markdown-link-check-disable -->[accepting content reports](https://docs.github.com/en/communities/moderating-comments-and-conversations/managing-how-contributors-report-abuse-in-your-organizations-repository)<!-- markdown-link-check-enable -->
 - In line with our [inclusive language guidance](../inclusive-language.md), the default branch must not be named "master" - we suggest "main" - please see our [inclusive language guidance](../inclusive-language.md) for how to rename the default branch.

-### Repository content

-- The following minimum set of files must be included in the repository, to support others to navigate the repository content:
-  - README.md
-  - CONTRIBUTING.md
-  - LICENSE.md
-  - Pull request template
-  - Security issue report note
-- We recommend the use of a repository template, for example [NHS England Repository Template](https://github.com/nhs-england-tools/repository-template)

 ### Teams setup

 - GitHub teams must be created to provide individuals access to repositories.
 The minimum recommended setup is as follows: